iomesh/docs/docs/volume-operations/create-pv.md

     ```
     kubectl get pvc iomesh-example-pvc
     ```
-   After running the command, you should see an example like:
+   If successful, you should see output like this:
     ```output
     NAME                                        STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS        AGE
     iomesh-example-pvc                          Bound    pvc-34230f3f-47dc-46e8-8c42-38c073c40598   10Gi        RWO            iomesh-csi-driver   21h
     ```

 4. View the PV bound to this PVC.
+You can find the PV name from the PVC output.

     ```
     kubectl get pv pvc-34230f3f-47dc-46e8-8c42-38c073c40598
     ```
-   After running the command, you should see an example like:
+   If successful, you should see output like this:
     ```output
     NAME                                       CAPACITY   RECLAIM POLICY   STATUS   CLAIM                        STORAGECLASS
     pvc-34230f3f-47dc-46e8-8c42-38c073c40598   10Gi       Delete           Bound    default/iomesh-example-pvc   iomesh-csi-driver